Answer Generation for Questions With Multiple Information Sources in E-Commerce

 \section{Related work}

-We detail recent work on large language models, relevancy prediction and answer generation.
-BERT \cite{bert} is a bidirectional transformer encoder pretrained on large amounts of data to perform masked language modelling and Next Sentence Prediction task.
-RoBERTa \cite{roberta} removes NSP task from BERT's pretraining and introduce dynamic masking so that tokens can be changed during training.
+BERT \cite{bert} is a bidirectional transformer encoder pre-trained on large amounts of data to perform masked language modeling and Next Sentence Prediction task.
+RoBERTa \cite{roberta} removes NSP task from BERT's pretraining and introduces dynamic masking.
 T5 \citep{t5} is an encoder-decoder transformer architecture trained on a variety of tasks using transfer learning strategies.
 We employ all the above transformers in our study.